 - A community to network with and to discuss ideas

-In return, we expect that our Tinkercademy X scholars give back to the community and contribute to our space.
+In return, our Tinker X scholars will give back to the community.

 If this sounds like something you or someone you know would be interested in, please contact us at [email protected] for more information or to apply.
 We are accepting applications now!